 Do people tell you you talk too fast?
 Are people advising you to slow down?

 I’m here to tell you that you most likely don’t have to slow down per se.
 When people slow down they end…up…sounding…like…this.
 That’s crazy boring and ultimately ineffectual, and you’ll lose people’s attention quickly.
+So don’t listen to people who tell you to use a metronome.

 How to Slow Down